-Technically part of the ACT, Jervis Bay is home to Hyams Beach and sixteen other white sand beaches meaning that if one is packed, another isn’t far away.
-But there’s more to Jervis Bay than white sandy beaches.
-There’s bush too and winter packs a great weekend away if your goal is to avoid the masses.
+Jervis Bay is home to Hyams Beach and sixteen other white sand beaches meaning that if one is packed, another one isn’t far away.
+But there’s more to see and do in Jervis Bay than white sandy beaches and pristine aqua waters.
+There are National Parks and bush to explore, walking tracks to navigate, secret spots to find and winter packs a great weekend away too if your goal is to avoid the masses on summer vacay.

 Option number three is to get on a tour from Sydney and let them do all the work for you.
 Most day trips will include a stop at Bulli Lookout (just north of Wollongong) as well as the Kiama Blowhole.

-If you’ve come to Jervis Bay, then you’ve probably come to do something water and/or bush related.
-After all, Jervis Bay is a marine life paradise since fishing is illegal and the area is surrounded by Booderee National Park in the south and Jervis Bay National Park in the north.
+If you’ve come to Jervis Bay, then you’ve probably come to do something water-related.
+After all, Jervis Bay is a marine life paradise.
+Fishing is illegal so all the majestic sea creatures get to live a fear-free life (from humans) down where it’s wetter.

 Which beach do you want to check out first?
-Is it Hyams?
+Is it Hyams Beach?
 Or maybe it’s one of the quieter beaches like Nelsons where dogs are allowed off the leash between 4-8pm, or maybe it’s Collingwood Beach popular with windsurfers and stand-up paddleboarders.

 Perhaps Callala Bay and Callala Beach is your preferred destination with their long stretches of white sand and local shops nearby.
 Or if you’re looking for a spot to catch the sunset, then try Murray’s Beach but, then again, you’d hardly complain about the setting sun over the mainland from wherever you are.